Audi A3 Sportback hatchback - Engines, drive & performance

-Even the front-wheel-drive versions have plenty of grip, with an unflappable feel aided by multi-link rear suspension - a more expensive design than the torsion beam setup found in some cheaper cars, fitted in versions with 148bhp or more.
+Despite having front-wheel drive, there’s plenty of grip, with an unflappable feel aided by multi-link rear suspension – a more expensive design than the torsion beam setup found in some cheaper cars, fitted in versions with 148bhp or more.
 Optional Progressive Steering needs smaller inputs at lower speeds and can be altered in different driving modes.
 It's a bit light and lacking in feel but switching into 'Dynamic' mode adds some weight.
-Buyers can also choose adaptive suspension, which works better than before, providing decent ride comfort.
+Top-spec versions were previously available with adaptive suspension, which works better than before, providing decent ride comfort.
 The standard suspension setup is also improved, so while adaptive suspension is a tempting feature, it isn't essential.

 Audi A3 petrol engines

 The entry-level petrol is a 1.0-litre three-cylinder turbo badged 30 TFSI with 109bhp.
 Despite its low output, it's eager to rev and gets the A3 from 0-62mph in 10.6 seconds.
 A surprising top speed of 127mph also means it shouldn't feel strained at the national speed limit.
-Just a six-speed manual gearbox is available, so the 30 TFSI is off the table if you want an automatic.
+An S tronic automatic gearbox is also available, which is a good option if you often drive in heavy traffic.

 With 148bhp, the 1.5-litre engine in the A3 35 TFSI can get from 0-62mph in 8.4 seconds with a seven-speed S tronic automatic gearbox.
 That should be plenty fast enough for most families, and its 139mph top speed will make motorway cruising at 70mph nicely relaxed too.